-Maintenance of spermatogenesis requires TAF4b, a gonad-specific subunit of TFIID
+Maintenance of spermatogenesis requires TAF4b, a gonad-specific subunit of TFIID (PDF)

 Falender,Allison E.; Freiman,Richard N.; Geles,Kenneth G.; Lo,Kirk C.; Hwang,KeumSil; Lamb,Dolores J.; Morris,Patricia L.; Tijan,Robert; Richards,JoAnne S.